malloc47/matsciseg/readme.md

 * (optional) wxWidgets (must be manually compiled and installed into virtualenv) to use the now-deprecated graphical interface

+* [GCO][6] compiled as a static library--patches for specific files, as well as a makefile that will build the shared library on linux are available under `gco_extra`.

 * Tested on Debian Stable (Squeeze), Fedora 15, Arch Linux

 # Setup